-- Charles Prince of Wales, the future King of England, remarried in 2005.
-The Queen of England did not attend the civil ceremony between Charles and Camilla Parker Bowles, but did host a reception for the couple.
+- Then Prince Charles, now the King of England, remarried in 2005.
+Queen Elizabeth did not attend the civil ceremony between Charles and Camilla Parker Bowles, but did host a reception for the couple.

 - Apple introduced the first iPhone in June of 2007.